 According to Dr. Passwater, Ph.D., amino acid structure in Spirulina could directly impact levels of neurotransmitters, which control mood, appetite, and ambition in the brain.
 Brain chemistry can be changed thanks to Spirulina.

 I call it a miracle because of knowing how it is difficult to resist the temptation of food.

 How does it work?
 In the body, amino acids are broken down during digestion.
 Then they are resembled by their metabolic processes to build human proteins.

-However, some amino acids are straight used to synthesize brain hormones that influence alertness, sense of wellbeing, resistance to fatigue, energy levels, and mood.
-All these senses lead to the one immense feeling: hunger.
+However, some amino acids are straight used to synthesize brain hormones that influence alertness, sense of well-being, resistance to fatigue, energy levels, and mood.
+All these senses lead to one immense feeling: hunger.